Hispano-Suiza Carmen: Carmen Boulogne

 In September 2021, Hispano-Suiza introduced a limited version of the Carmen called the Carmen Boulogne.
-The car underwent extensive visual modifications, losing the characteristic rear wheel cover, and gaining an unpainted, black carbon fiber body enriched with copper inserts.
-The car also gained a more powerful drive system, in which two more electric motors were added to the standard two electric motors, thus achieving a total power of 1114 hp and 1600 Nm of maximum torque.
-The car reaches 100 km/h in 2.7 seconds, and the top speed is limited to 290 km/h.
+The car underwent extensive visual modifications, losing the characteristic rear wheel covers, and gaining an unpainted, black carbon fiber body with copper inserts.
+The car also gained a more powerful drive system, with two more electric motors added to the standard two electric motors, giving it a total power of 1114 hp and 1600 Nm of torque.
+The car can accelerate from 0-100 km/h in 2.7 seconds, and the top speed is limited to 290 km/h.
 The company planned to construct five copies, with deliveries scheduled for 2022.
 The price of the vehicle is less than € 2 million.